The growing range of advertising effectiveness measurement methodologies:Characteristics and best ways to choose

 What makes advertising effectiveness measurement hard?

 Clients often ask questions about advertising effectiveness measurement like “Can you visualize the conversion effect on a per-person basis (single source) such as the increase in purchases due to ad exposure?”, “I’d like to visualize the effect across media; what sorts of methodologies are available?”, “Can’t the effects of TV commercials and digital ads be evaluated utilizing log data?” and “I’d like to implement MMM (Marketing Mix Modeling).
 What sorts of methodologies are available?”, indicating a tendency to focus on methodologies.
+The reason for their focus on methodologies is that the environment is changing rapidly, including the digital shift, technological advancements, and the protection of personal information, making it hard to keep up with information.

 We have summarized the changes in advertising effectiveness measurement methodologies below in Fig 3.
 Up until 2012, advertising deployment centered on TV, so evaluations of TV commercial creatives via questionnaire were the mainstream.
 From 2013 onwards, the digital shift has accelerated, with a large number of questionnaire methodologies using digital ad exposure logs being released.